-A great, hulking covering letter DON’T is to repeat exactly what your CV already says.
+A great, hulking cover letter DON’T is to repeat exactly what your CV already says.
 The trick is to highlight the relevant points in the CV and give them more information about them.
-The covering letter should be the filling and icing (and silver sugar balls, if you like) to the plain sponge of your CV.
+The cover letter should be the filling and icing (and silver sugar balls, if you like) to the plain sponge of your CV.

-You can create a general covering letter template, but it should be modified for every job application.
+You can create a general cover letter template, but it should be modified for every job application.
 Here’s a basic structure, but you can play around with it:

 This should be very brief.
 Say when you’re available for interview and cover any practical issues they ask about (e.g. what your salary expectations are).
 Be positive: “I’m looking forward to your reply.”

 You should end the letter “Yours sincerely” if it’s being sent to a named person; if you haven’t managed to find out a name then use: “Yours faithfully” followed by your name (obviously!).

 If you’re emailing your cover letter or they’re likely to read it onscreen, then use a font designed to be read on a screen, such as Verdana or Helvetica (Arial is a bit passé, darling!).
 You should also use shorter paragraphs in emails as well.